SeHellmann/dynConfiR_Paper/README.md

         -   to simulate artificial data using the sampled parameter sets and confidence proportions (**helper_simulate_artificialdata_fivesteps.R**)
         -   and fitting a specific model to given data and combine with known true parameters (**fitting_function_parrec_fivesteps.R**)
     -   the folder **prevfits** including **.RData**-files that contain estimated parameters from model fitting to different empirical data sets (different files) for different models (contained in the same file)
-    -   the folder **saved_details**, containing **all_par_samples_list.RData** (with all parameter sets used as true parameters for the recovery) and the folder **fit_results** containing subfolders for each model, each containing the fitting results for each iteration of the recovery simulation
+    -   the folder **saved_details**, containing **all_par_samples_list.RData** (with all parameter sets used as true parameters for the recovery) and the folder **fit_results** containing subfolders for each model, each containing the fitting results for each iteration of the recovery simulation (another subfolder **simulated_data** is not included but will be generated when running the main script for the parameter recovery)
+    -   the file **saved_results.RData** contains all collected results from the recovery analysis
-    -   the script **gather_plot_results.R**, which gathers all the results within the folder **saved_data/fit_results**, and visualizes the results of the parameter recovery study
+    -   the script **gather_plot_results.R**, which visualizes the results of the parameter recovery study

+-   The folder **model_recovery** with code used for the Model recovery analysis section of the manuscript.
+It contains:

+    -   The script **Script_model_rec.R**, which contains the main recovery analysis, from simulating artificial data and fitting the models to the simulated data, it sources several functions from
+    -   the folder **helper_fct.R**, which contains R-files each defining functions (pretty much the same as for parameter recovery; only the fitting function deviates slightly):
+        -   to collect and combine previous parameter fits from empirical studies (**read_and_collect_previous_fits.R**, the result is saved in **collected_fits_models.RData**),
+        -   to sample random proportions of confidence samples from a Dirichlet distribution (**fun_sample_rating_props.R**, the information for this is saved in **collected_rating_proportions_and_alpha.RData**)
+        -   to simulate artificial data using the sampled parameter sets and confidence proportions (**helper_simulate_artificialdata_fivesteps.R**)
+        -   and fitting a specific model to given data (**fitting_function_parrec_fivesteps.R**)
+    -   the folder **prevfits** including **.RData**-files that contain estimated parameters from model fitting to different empirical data sets (different files) for different models (contained in the same file)
+    -   the folder **saved_details**, containing **all_par_samples_list.RData** (with all parameter sets used as true parameters for the recovery) and the folder **fit_results** containing subfolders for each generative and fitted model combination, each containing the fitting results for each iteration of the recovery simulation (another subfolder **simulated_data** is not included but will be generated when running the main script for the parameter recovery)
+        -   the file **list_w_all_recoveries.RData** in the subfolder **fit_results** contains all collected results from the model recovery for each simulation
+    -   the files **group_BMS_results.RData** and **group_BMS_results_AIC.RData** contain the results from the group-level comparison in the model recovery

 -   dynConfiR-source package file (.tar.gz).
-This is an intermediate 0.0.4-version of the package with likelihood and fitting functions, used for the computations.
-A more recent version is available on [GitHub](https://github.com/SeHellmann/dynConfiR) and on [CRAN](https://cran.r-project.org/web/packages/dynConfiR/index.html).
+This the 1.0.0-version of the package which was used for the publication, with likelihood and fitting functions, used for the computations.
+A more recent version may be available on [GitHub](https://github.com/SeHellmann/dynConfiR) and on [CRAN](https://cran.r-project.org/web/packages/dynConfiR/index.html).
 The newer versions on GitHub and CRAN may produce different results.
 The source package may be installed via

     ``` R
-    install.packages("dynWEV_0.0.4.tar.gz", type = "source", dependencies=TRUE,repos="http://a.cran.mirror")
+    install.packages("dynWEV_1.0.0.tar.gz", type = "source", dependencies=TRUE,repos="http://a.cran.mirror")
     ```
     The more recent versions may be installed using `install.packages("dynConfiR")`